mdopt.mps package#

 Parameters:

-• tolerance (np.float32) – Numerical tolerance for the singular values.
+• tolerance (float) – Numerical tolerance for the singular values.

 • renormalise (bool) – Whether to renormalise singular values during each SVD.